hyperledgendary/contract-as-a-service/README.md

 We've achieved the following:

-- Created and built a Nodejs Smart Contract, and produced a Docker image to host it (the chaincode).
+- Created and built a Nodejs (or Java or Go) Smart Contract, and produced a Docker image to host it (the chaincode).
 - This has been pushed to the docker registry, and we've created a secret to be used to pull the image
 - Using Ansible, we've created the IBP network, and installed a proxy chaincode
 - K8S resources of the config maps, the service and deployment have been created